How to Alleviate Seasonal Allergies

 Some really good examples of expectorant herbs would be Fenugreek, Creeping Charlie, Elecampane, Ginger, Cayenne, Horseradish, and Garlic.

-Herbs in this category my include Marshmallow Root, Slippery Elm, Licorice and Fenugreek.
+Herbs in this category include Marshmallow Root, Slippery Elm, Licorice, and Fenugreek.

 5. Since allergies are ultimately an autoimmune condition, you will need to balance your immune system.